-On this last point it is highlighted that to justify that it qualifies as “national security”, the Attorney General’s Office, legal representative in this case, argues that by the mere fact of “being material or sensitive information” and having been treated within the National Defense Council “whose deliberations are of a reserved nature”.
+On this last point it is highlighted that to justify that it qualifies as “national security”, the Attorney General’s Office, legal representative, in this case, argues that by the mere fact of “being material or sensitive information” and having been treated within the National Defense Council “whose deliberations are of a reserved nature”.

 The resolution in question violates the right to access information and the responsibility of State institutions to ensure transparency and legal regulations.
 Given this manifest arbitrariness, we initiated a judicial action to access public information through the amparo appeal.
 The request was denied, both in the first and second instance under unconstitutional arguments contrary to fundamental rights; undermining the right of the whole society to know about the processing of their personal data by public institutions.
 Its importance lies in the possibility of revealing details of personal and family life, issues that are protected by the right to privacy.
-In turn, it violates the right to freedom of expression while the right to privacy is an essential requirement for the realization of the right to freedom of expression.
+In turn, it violates the right to freedom of expression given that the right to privacy is an essential requirement for the realization of the right to freedom of expression.

 Cyber surveillance + biometrics in public spaces